 - Other relevant content (including non-web), for example: videos, newsletters, blogs, social media, hard-copy documents

 - The EESC-based project team facilitates content teams’ content strategy work by providing—to the extent possible—content inventories, analytics summaries, and tools for organizing and evaluating content.
 This will continue a primary focus of Phase 2 with the Content Strategist hired in April 2018.

 - The project team programs and designs the framework that allows all content to be in one place, and—importantly—how the site allows learners to view and access that content in the ways today’s audiences expect and prefer.

-- We will launch our new public web presence with essential feature and highest-priority content (“minimum viable product” approach) June 2018, and by the end of 2018:
+- We launch our new public web presence with essential feature and highest-priority content (“minimum viable product” approach) June 2018, and by the end of 2018:

-- The old main Extension website, county sites, and program sites that share the same Drupal 6 platform will be archived and redirected to the new site
+- The old main Extension website, county sites, and program sites that share the same Drupal 6 platform are archived and redirected to the new site

-- Program and other sites that are housed elsewhere will remain live until relevant content has been integrated to the new website.
-Content teams, program leaders, and the project team will develop transition plans on a case-by-case basis.
+- Program and other sites that are housed elsewhere remain live until relevant content has been integrated to the new website.
+Content teams, program leaders, and the project team develops transition plans on a case-by-case basis.

 Component 1: Internal content

 Internal content (employee resources) will be moved to a separate website.
 This will happen in advance of the new public website launch.

-- In Phase 1, there will be no major changes to internal content.
+- In Phase 1, there are no major changes to internal content.

 - In consultation with the Extension administrative team, the project team may make minor design and organizational changes for efficiency and user-friendliness.

 - The project team develops a list of needs/requests for a more robust internal platform for communication and connection (“intranet”).

 In later phases of our digital strategy project, we will establish solid workflows and governance for managing content.
 Also, through a ECTU-based project team, we will begin to do a needs assessment for a CRM (customer relationship management) system.
 OSU’s CRM is Salesforce.
 We’ll join the central OSU instance of Salesforce.

 A high-level overview of the anticipated process: